JamieMason/self-help/DEPENDENCIES.md

 - [sade](https://github.com/lukeed/sade): Smooth (CLI) Operator - a small but powerful tool for building CLI applications
 - [tinyrainbow](https://github.com/tinylibs/tinyrainbow): A small library to print colourful messages
-- [fs-extra](https://ghub.io/fs-extra): fs-extra contains methods that aren&#39;t included in the vanilla Node.js fs package.
-Such as mkdir -p, cp -r, and rm -rf.
 - [inquirer](https://ghub.io/inquirer): A collection of common interactive command line user interfaces.
 - [marked](https://ghub.io/marked): A markdown parser built for speed
 - [marked-terminal](https://ghub.io/marked-terminal): A custom render for marked to output to the Terminal